webcompat/webcompat.com/CONTRIBUTING.md

 After all that, if you'd like, you can add your name to our humans.txt file.

-* `dev.webcompat.com` is our "development" branch where we can test, experiment, and deploy changes to dev.webcompat.com before merging into `master` and pushing to webcompat.com.
+* `dev.webcompat.com` is our "development" branch where we can test, experiment, and deploy changes to staging.webcompat.com before merging into `master` and pushing to webcompat.com.
+The "dev" (subdomain) branch name exists for historical reasons.

 ## Coding Style